How to Respond with a No Professionally in English

 Hi [Name],

-Please feel free to reach out again in the future if a similar opportunity comes up.
+Please feel free to reach out again in the future if something similar comes up.

 Best regards,